I am an Assistant Professor in the Department of Linguistics at Georgetown University.

 My expertise within applied linguistics lies in two main areas.
 Within the first area, second language acquisition, I am especially interested in instructed language learning, individual differences (strategies in particular), and vocabulary development.

-The methodologically oriented research I conduct, which comprises the primary focus of my agenda, addresses topics ranging from sampling and experimental design to statistical analyses, reporting practices, instrumentation, and data ethics.
+The methodologically oriented research I conduct, which comprises the primary focus of my agenda, addresses topics ranging from sampling, replication, and experimental design to statistical analyses, reporting practices, instrumentation, and data ethics.
 My efforts in these areas have been central to the budding methodological reform movement taking place in applied linguistics.
 In addition, I have been active in promoting and applying synthetic / meta-analytic techniques as well as, more generally, reproducible research.
 Toward these ends, I often employ such techniques to describe and evaluate research and reporting practices.
 By doing so, I hope to improve applied linguists’ efforts to produce research that can contribute more effectively and efficiently to theory and practice.

 I am Associate Editor of Studies in Second Language Acquisition and Managing Editor of Foreign Language Annals, and I am Co-Director of IRIS: A digital repository of Instruments for Research into Second Language Learning and Teaching (iris-database.org).

 Before joining Georgetown, I held positions as Senior Lecturer of Second Language Acquisition at University College London and as Assistant Professor of Applied Linguistics at Northern Arizona University.
 I have also taught in The Netherlands, Puerto Rico, and Spain.

 I received my PhD in Second Language Studies from Michigan State University.